SaxxonPike/rhythm-game-formats/ddr/ssq.md

 ### Type 02: unknown

-Chunk parameter 3: Number of entries
+- Parameter 3: Number of entries

 After the time offsets, this data is `int16` type and will be 2 bytes per entry.
 Not much else is known about this chunk type.
 It appears in every